FengchiW/nullG/README.md

 ## Brief Description ##

 This is a game made by Calder White, A windows build adapted by Wilson F. Wang <br>
-Please Note, I Don't claim ownership nor credit for the idea and code, I merely am <br>
+Please Note, I do not claim ownership nor credit for the idea and code, I merely am <br>
 continuing the project for a learning experience. <br>
 <br>